 Due to its location near Fort Belvoir, many neighbors are active duty or retired military or civilians working at a local base.
 The new Walter Reed hospital, the Commissary and PX and other on base amenities are just a few minutes away.
 Because of its easy access to Route 1, Interstate 95/395, the Beltway and the Lorton VRE, Inlet Cove is in a super spot for commuting throughout the region.
 Whether you are headed downtown, to the Pentagon or out to Quantico you are well on your way from here.
 In addition to the Pohick Church property, other historic attractions include Mount Vernon Estate, Woodlawn Plantation and Gunston Hall.
 Recreation, shopping and dining opportunities abound in this section of Fairfax County.
 Pohick Bay Regional Park, run by the Northern Virginia Regional Park Authority, is a water-based park with something for everyone.
 Its boat launch facility is one of only 3 public access points to the Potomac River in the Northern Virginia; canoes, kayaks, paddle boats and jon boats are available for rent.
 Other fun highlights include a large free form outdoor swimming pool, camping grounds, hiking trails, a children’s play area and a challenging golf course.
 A full service pro shop, practice facility and a snack bar are available as well.
-The Lorton Town Center consists of several restaurants and service providers, and just a bit further down the road is the Lorton Marketplace, which also has a nice mixture of restaurant and retail spaces.
+The Lorton Town Center consists of several restaurants and service providers such as Pane e Vino, Fireside Grill, Daily Grind, Curves for Women, Lorton Station Medical Center, KC Pharmacy and Fusion Nails and Spa.
+Just a bit further down the road is the Lorton Marketplace, which also has a nice mixture of restaurant and retail spaces.
+There is a UPS Store, My Eye Doctor, Lorton Cleaners, Caribou Coffee, Z-Pizza, Glory Days Grille and Angie’s Creamery among others.
 Always worth a trip, the new Workhouse Arts Center features art exhibitions, performing arts programs, concert series, a wide variety of art and exercise classes and much more.